gabehollombe-aws/step-functions-workshop/website/content/_index.md

     sls invoke -f SubmitApplication --data='{ "name": "UNPROCESSABLE_DATA", "address": "123 Street" }'
     ```

-1. Refresh the state machine in the AWS web console, find the most recent execution, and click into it to view its execution details.
+Step 2.
+Refresh the state machine in the AWS web console, find the most recent execution, and click into it to view its execution details.

     Notice that our state machine now shows that it encountered, and handled, an error by transitioning to our new Flag Application As Unprocessable state.

-2. If you like, you can see that our application record was flagged correctly by running this command:
+Step 3.
+If you like, you can see that our application record was flagged correctly by running this command:

     ```bash
     sls invoke -f FindApplications --data='{ "state": "FLAGGED_WITH_UNPROCESSABLE_DATA" }'